usnistgov/OOF2/README.txt

 you if you want to reopen windows when the test restarts.
 It doesn’t matter whether you say yes or no, but you have to click something.
 This is annoying.)

+For more information about testing, see the README files in the TEST and TEST/GUI directories.
+These can be found in the source distribution or in <prefix>/lib/python3.xx/site-packages/oof2.
+(Replace 3.xx with the correct Python version number.)

 Uninstalling OOF2